alters-mit/pincushion/doc/readme_rs.md

 ### Features

-- `ffi` (default) will compile FFI-safe wrapper functions.
-This is required when compiling `pincushion` into a library that can be used in Unity.
+- `obj` adds a `Mesh::from_obj(path)` function to load a mesh from a .obj file.
 - `cs` should only be enabled when generating the C# code (see below).

 ### Create C# Code

-1. Create the C# files:
+1. Create the C# native bindings:

 ```sh
 cargo run --bin cs --features cs
 ```

-The files will be in `../PincushionCs/`
+The file will be at `../PincushionCs/NativeBindings.cs`

 2. Compile the native Rust library: